COVID-19 Updates for New Applicants

 Attention prospective DPT applicants

-With unprecedented and evolving changes in higher education caused by COVID-19, there are updates to the Admissions process for the 2020-2021 cycle for the Residential DPT program.
+With unprecedented and evolving changes in higher education caused by COVID-19, there are updates to the Admissions process for the Residential DPT program.
 Please review the updates below.

 Read More: COVID-19 Updates for New Applicants